 CRIME STATISTICS IN MICROSOFT EXCEL SPREADSHEET

-The NIBRS Data by street is provided here monthly in Microsoft Excel spreadsheets.
+The NIBRS Data by street is updated monthly in one aggregated data file and presented in a Microsoft Excel spreadsheet.
 The files should be downloaded and saved to your computer for viewing, searching, etc. You must have Microsoft Excel installed on your computer to view these files.
-If you do not have Excel, you can view the same information in a different format by visiting the Street and Police Beat Crime Statistics area (see above section).
-Each month's stats are posted approximately 4-8 weeks from the end of the month.
+Each month's stats are posted approximately 1-2 weeks from the end of the month.

 2009-2018 Historical Files